-On April 13, 2020, Ian Patterson resigned from his position as Chief Operations Officer of AVX.
-On May 5, 2020, Mr. Patterson filed an action in the Superior Court for the County of Los Angeles, State of California, against the Company et al. We believe neither the Company nor Dr. Wang has been served properly and venue is improper.
-The complaint alleges claims including wrongful termination, retaliation and various other provisions of the California Labor Code, and various other claims under California state law.
+On or about April 13, 2020, Ian Patterson, the Chief Operations Officer of AVX resigned from his position.
+On May 5, 2020, Mr. Patterson filed an action in the Superior Court for the County of Los Angeles, State of California, against the Company, et. al. The complaint alleges claims including discrimination, wrongful termination, retaliation and various other provisions of the California Labor Code, and various other claims under California state law.
 The complaint seeks unspecified economic and non-economic losses, as well as attorneys' fees.
-The Company is investigating and intends to vigorously defend itself in the foregoing matter.
-We have completed written discovery and non-expert discovery.
-Trial is set for May 31, 2022.
-AVX intends to vigorously contest this matter.
-Further, AVX disputes that the other defendants are proper parties to the litigation.
-However, litigation and investigations are inherently uncertain.
-Accordingly, the Company cannot predict the outcome of this matter.
+In response to the Complaint, defendants filed a motion to compel arbitration asking the court to order Plaintiff to submit his claims to binding individual arbitration based on an arbitration agreement signed by Plaintiff at the outset of his employment.
+The motion was unfortunately denied, and in response, defendants filed an appeal.
+The appeal was also denied.
+Trial for this matter is set for October 30, 2024.
+Discovery is ongoing.
+AVX intends to vigorously contest this matter and disputes that the other defendants are proper parties to the litigation.
+However, since litigation and investigations are inherently uncertain, the outcome of this litigation could have a material impact on the Company.

-On April 13, 2020, AVX terminated an employee from her position as Sales and Marketing Director.
+On or about April 14, 2020, Devesa Sarria, the Sales and Marketing Director of the Company, was terminated.
 On May 13, 2020, she filed an action in the Superior Court for the County of Los Angeles, State of California.
-The Complaint alleges claims including wrongful termination, retaliation and various other provisions of the California Labor Code, and various other claims under California state law.
+The Complaint alleges claims including discrimination, wrongful termination, retaliation and various other provisions of the California Labor Code, and various other claims under California state law.
 The complaint seeks unspecified economic and non-economic losses, as well as attorneys' fees.
-The Company is investigating and intends to vigorously defend itself in the foregoing matters.
-In response to the Complaint, defendants filed a motion to compel arbitration asking the court to order Plaintiff to submit her claims to binding individual arbitration based on an arbitration agreement signed by Plaintiff at the outset of her employment.
-The motion was unfortunately denied, and in response, defendants filed an appeal which is currently pending.
-The appeal is anticipated to take the majority of 2022 before it is resolved.
+The parties have completed written discovery and most of the non-expert discovery.
+Trial is set for May 8, 2024.
 AVX intends to vigorously contest this matter.
 Further, AVX disputes that the other defendants are proper parties to the litigation.
 However, litigation and investigations are inherently uncertain, but the outcome could have a material impact on the Company.